murtazarangwala99/Trend2025/readme.md

 ![Project](https://img.shields.io/badge/Project-1-brightgreen)
 ![](https://img.shields.io/badge/HTML-CSS-yellowgreen)

-## What I learned from this Project?
+## What did I learned from this Project?

-- I learned how to use HTML and CSS to create a beutiful website.
+- I learned how to use HTML and CSS to create a beautiful website.

 - I learned about positioning elements in the HTML and CSS.